protesilaos/my-website/_codelog/2025-10-01-emacs-modus-framework-ef-built-on-top.md

 [ This is a development note.
 Things might change before the release of `modus-themes` version `5.0.0` and `ef-themes` version `2.0.0`. ]

-in previous entries, i outlined how my `ef-themes` will be built on top of my `modus-themes` and then how the `modus-themes` are partly redesigned to enable such an arrangement:
+In previous entries, I outlined how my `ef-themes` will be built on top of my `modus-themes` and then how the `modus-themes` are partly redesigned to enable such an arrangement: